1,473 sf new masonry-construction shelter with community room and support spaces

 Cost Estimating, Schematic

 Homeowners who live in this development rallied together in 2011 to purchase their manufactured-home community.
 Almost from the start, leaders of the Park Plaza Cooperative dreamed of building a new storm shelter.
 When severe weather threatens along a tornado alley, these facilities are literal lifelines for families.
-But Park Plaza’s original shelter holds only a small portion of the community’s 200-plus residents.
-The windowless, underground bunker also lacks electricity and is prone to flooding, forcing homeowners to evacuate to a public shelter at a nearby hospital when authorities issue weather warnings.
+But Park Plaza’s original shelter held only a small portion of the community’s 200-plus residents.
+The windowless, underground bunker also lacked electricity and was prone to flooding, forcing homeowners to evacuate to a public shelter at a nearby hospital when authorities issue weather warnings.

 TSP collaborated with the Cooperative’s board and funding partners at Northcountry Cooperative Foundation to create a structure that gives residents security and a place to gather for neighborhood events.
 TSP provided architecture, interior design, and M|E|S engineering services for the project.

-The masonry-construction shelter will be accessible from two streets within the neighborhood.
+The masonry-construction shelter is accessible from two streets within the neighborhood.
 The storm shelter has windows to provide natural lighting on most days, but wind-rated shutters and doors will secure the building during severe-weather threats or events.
-The shelter also will feature a small office, a mechanical room, two toilet rooms with sinks, and a community room with a kitchen.
-Board meetings will relocate from garages to this space, which is accessible directly from one of two building entrances.
+The shelter also features a small office, a mechanical room, two toilet rooms with sinks, and a community room with a kitchen.
+Board meetings have relocated from garages to this space, which is accessible directly from one of two building entrances.

 Construction was completed in late 2018 with a ribbon-cutting held on April 4, 2019.